-People want to help you.
-There are crisis centres available 24 hours a day.
+There are many crisis centres available 24 hours a day to talk to you.

-The last thing that most people expect is that they will run out of reasons to live.
-However, if you are experiencing suicide-related thoughts and behaviours, you need to know that you’re not alone.
+If you are experiencing suicide-related thoughts, you need to know that you’re not alone.
 By some estimates, as many as one in six people will think seriously about suicide at some point in their lives.

 Hope can be as simple and as profound as the voice of another human being who appears to hear our fear.